 Edoardo Mortara is a racing driver with dual Swiss-Italian citizenship who gained lots of success in different racing disciplines in recent years.
 Most notably, he was the Formula 3 Euro Series champion in 2010 and two-time winner of Formula 3 Macau Grand Prix (2009, 2010).
 In 2011, he won the Macau GT Cup for the first time and then three more times in 2012, 2013 and 2017, proving himself as one of the most successful racers ever at the famous Macau Guia Circuit.

-Mortara spent seven seasons in DTM from 2011 to 2017, six with Audi and one with Mercedes, scoring eight wins and finishing best in the second place in 2016.
+Mortara spent eight seasons in DTM from 2011 to 2018, six with Audi and two with Mercedes, scoring ten wins and finishing best in the second place in 2016.
 In 2017, Mortara made a debut with Venturi in the fourth season of the FIA Formula E Championship.

 He was born in Geneva on January 12, 1987.
 As an 11-year-old boy, Edoardo started racing in Italy, competing in 60cc minikart class.
 His raw talent brought him 10 wins and 20 podium finishes that year.
 In 1999, he was third in the national junior championship in 100cc class and then progressed to the second place in 2000.
 In the same year he also finished 5th in the European Junior Championship.
 He was again the Italian vice-champion in 2001.

 From 2002 to 2004 he was always near the top of the national and European 100cc ICA and 100cc FA championships won some races but never won the trophy.
 Finally, in 2006, his last year in karting, Edoardo finished 6th in the World Championship.